AndreHenkel/traffic_gym/README.md

 Moreover you can use the following keyboard buttons:
 	* ESC:   Will exit the application
 	* SPACE: Will pause the application until continued by pressing SPACE again
+	* RIGHT: Pressing the "Right"-Arrow will take a step forward in the simulation.
+NOTE: Only works while paused

+If you are in paused state, you can click on the conjunctions to change the traffic light.
+Those interactions will take effect as soon as the simulation continues.